Table of Contents

-After phase I comes phase II.
-This is the final step in transformation of the toxins, where they go from being less lipid soluble, to becoming more water soluble through what is known as conjugation -which includes sulfation, glucuronidation, and more (see above image!).
+After phase I comes phase II of your liver detoxing the body naturally.
+This is the final step in transformation of the toxins, where they go from being less lipid soluble to becoming more water soluble through what is known as conjugation – which includes sulfation, glucuronidation, and more (see the above image!).
 Depending on the molecules, they undergo these 1-or more- of 6 reactions that conjugate (aka ADD another substance such as sulfur, cysteine, or glycine) to the particle or “toxin” to make it less harmful and be able to be excreted.

-It’s important to note that phase II pathways require different nutrients than phase I. This is why variety in the diet is important!
-If the body lacks of any of these nutrients, the process will slow down immensely, just like in phase I. This can mean reductions in your body’s detoxification (and a HUGE reason why those on poor diets with micronutrient deficiencies see benefits from “detoxes”- they finally get their needed nutrients & feel better with reductions in inflammation and free radical damage!
-(Plus they may get a large bowel movement… “detox” teas tend to stimulate the GI tract and are really just a laxative- yes I said it).
+It’s important to note that phase II pathways require different nutrients than phase I. This is why variety in the diet is so important!
+If the body lacks of any of these nutrients, the process will slow down immensely, just like in phase I. This can cause a reduction in your body’s ability to detoxify!
+This also explains why those who consume poor diets and have micronutrient deficiencies may actually see benefits from “detoxes”- they finally get the nutrients they need, so they start to feel better and see reductions in inflammation and free radical damage!
+Plus, they may get a large bowel movement… “detox” teas tend to stimulate the GI tract and are really just a laxative – yes I said it!!!

-Nutrients that are importance for phase II detoxification include:
+Nutrients that are important for Phase II Detoxification include:

 - B5, B12